bunkerity/bunkerweb/README.md

 List of PHP functions blacklisted.
 They can't be used anywhere in PHP code.

 ## TODO
-- Block country alternative as maxmind db
 - Test with default wordpress install
 - Test with custom confs reverse proxy
-- Edit CONTENT_SECURITY_POLICY default value ?
+- Documentation
+- Fail2Ban
 - Custom TLS certificates
-- Documentation
-- Certificate Transparency
 - HSTS preload
+- Web UI